dalong0514/readnotes/20210102原文复制/2021120The-Pattern-on-the-Stone/2021120The-Pattern-on-the-Stone1001.md

 human understanding of, 37 , 151

-software as, vii .
+software as, vii.
 See also  Grammar ; Vocabulary

 Learning